maxitg/SetReplace/.github/ISSUE_TEMPLATE/student_project.md

 ### Existing work

 Has anything been done in the direction of this project?
-Put any external or internal links you can think of.
+If you can think of any external or internal links, put them here.